 BRIDGET TERRY LONG

-Bridget Terry Long, Saris Professor of Education and Economics, is the 12th Dean of the Harvard Graduate School of Education (HGSE).
-A member of the HGSE faculty since 2000, Long served as academic dean from 2013 to 2017 and was previously the faculty director of the Ed.D. and Ph.D. programs from 2010 to 2013.
+Bridget Terry Long, Ph.D. is Dean and Saris Professor of Education and Economics at the Harvard Graduate School of Education (HGSE).
+A member of the HGSE faculty since 2000, Long is an economist whose work focuses educational opportunity and success.

 TERESA L. MCCARTY